The Four Tops Greatest Hits

 The Four Tops Greatest Hits is a greatest hits album by the Four Tops, released in August 1967.
-It peaked at No. 4 on the Billboard albums chart in the United States, remaining on the chart for 73 weeks, and is the first Motown album to reach No. 1 in Britain.
+It peaked at No. 4 on the Billboard albums chart in the United States, remaining on the chart for 73 weeks, and is the first Motown album and first album by a black act to reach No. 1 in Britain.
 It spent one week at the top of the UK Albums Chart in 1968. the original British release had 16 tracks on it; this is the US album.
 The additional tracks were "I'll Turn to Stone", "Where Did You Go?", "Darling, I Hum Our Song", and "You Keep Running Away".